 It pretty much looks like we’re all in the financial market, which seems to be the only real market today.

-Because money is our main focus point we compare everything against it.
-So in the end our customer is money, not even a person anymore just money.
-We are looking at the money walking into the door, we target a money segment not a customer segment and as we are refining our strategies we manage to offer less and less for more and more money.
+Because money is our main focus point, we compare everything against it.
+So, in the end, our customer is money, not even a person anymore, just money.
+We are looking at the money walking into the door, we target a money segment not a customer segment and as we are refining the strategies we manage to offer less and less for more and more money.

-No wonder businesses are collapsing and customers are fed-up with bad service and high prices.
+No wonder businesses are collapsing, and customers are fed up with lousy service and high prices.

 Let me challenge you to a test:

-For one day only forget all prices for your products and services, instead ask your clients to pay what they thing your offers are worth.
+For one day only forget all the prices for your products and services, instead ask your clients to pay what they think your offers are worth.

-This can work for any business, from coffee shop to insurance broker.
+It can work for any business, from coffee shop to an insurance broker.

 What do you think would be the result of this?

-Of course you run the risk of making less money, but if so, why do you think that could be?
-Maybe your customers would pay you more, because they think what you offer is amazing.
+Of course, you run the risk of making less money, but if so, why do you think that could be?
+Maybe your customers would pay you more because they believe what you offer is amazing.